nextcloud-libraries/nextcloud-capabilities/README.md

 # @nextcloud/capabilities

-Nextcloud helper to obtain the capabilities
+Nextcloud helper to obtain the server capabilities in apps.